michaeljberry/bashrc/README.md

 - Grant all privileges to new user (`todo`)
 - Configure `.env` with new `DB_HOST` (`mysql` - from Laradock), `DB_DATABASE` (`todo_testing`), `DB_USERNAME` (`todo`) information
 - Setup common testing configurations
-- Open IntelliJ to new `todo` project
+- Open Visual Studio Code to new `todo` project

 #### To teardown a Laravel project
 1. Open Git Bash for Windows